liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Data Entry.md

     > We have defined a `label` and `input` element for each property of the `GuestResponse` model class.
 The `asp-for` attribute on the `label` element sets the `value` of the for attribute.
 The `asp-for` attribute on the `input` element sets the `id` and `name` elements.

-## Adding the **Model**

-3. Right-click on the project item in the Solution Explorer window and select `Add > New Folder` from the popup list and set the name of the folder to `Models`.

-    >The **model** is the representation of the real-world objects, processes, and rules that define the subject, known as the domain , of the application.
-The model, often referred to as a domain model , contains the C# objects (known as domain objects ) that make up the universe of the application and the methods that manipulate them.
-The views and controllers expose the domain to the clients in a consistent manner, and a well-designed MVC application starts with a well-designed model, which is then the focal point as controllers and views are added.

-4. Right click on the `Models` folder, select `Add > Class` and create a new class file called `GuestResponse.cs`.

-    >MVC supports declarative validation rules defined with attributes from the System.ComponentModel.DataAnnotations namespace, meaning that validation constraints are expressed using the standard C# attribute features.

-    ``` c#
-    namespace FirstCoreApplication.Models {
-        public class GuestResponse {
-            [Required(ErrorMessage = "Please enter your name")]
-            public string Name { get; set; }

-            [Required(ErrorMessage = "Please enter your email address")]
-            [RegularExpression(".+\\@.+\\..+",
-            ErrorMessage = "Please enter a valid email address")]
-            public string Email { get; set; }

-            [Required(ErrorMessage = "Please enter your phone number")]
-            public string Phone { get; set; }

-            [Required(ErrorMessage = "Please specify whether you'll attend")]
-            public bool?
-WillAttend { get; set; }
-        }
-    }
-    ```

 4. This project includes a simple in-memory repository to store the responses from users.
 Add a new class file called `Repository.cs` in the `Models`.